sruthidevatd/listener-documentation/api/v1/sources.md

 ## Regenerate Source Secret Key

-The source secret key is a private key to ensure only the desired data is ingested for a source.
+The source secret key is a private key that ensures only the desired data is ingested for a source.
 If the secret key is compromised, you can regenerate the secret key to replace the existing key.
 Note that the source secret key is only available for REST sources (source_type of "REST" or null).

 #### Definition